 - Services for homeless persons

-- Rapidly re-house homeless individuals and families; and
+- Rapidly re-house homeless families and youth; and/or

-- Preventing families and individuals from becoming homeless.
+- Preventing families and youth from becoming homeless.

 - Short-term payments to prevent homelessness.